 “God is Dead”, read the headlines on the New York Times on a Christmas day in the 1970s.
 Literally speaking, the New York Times was wrong.
 But the truth is something else.
 Cosmology is defined as the theory or philosophy of the nature and principles of the universe.
-To a Buddhist who affirms his choice of going for refuge in the three gems of the Buddha, his teachings, and the community of fellow Buddhists, Buddhist cosmology explains the ground under one’s feet and the Hubble space telescope’s discoveries.
-The Hubble space telescope is an instrument that helps to support the Buddha’s teaching because it has the technology necessary to finally confirm what Siddhartha Gotama Buddha started teaching 2587 years ago in northeastern India.
+To a Buddhist who affirms his choice of going for refuge in the three gems of the Buddha, his teachings, and the community of saints, Buddhist cosmology explains the ground under one’s feet and the Hubble space telescope’s discoveries.
+The Hubble space telescope is an instrument that helps to support the Buddha’s teaching because it has the technology necessary to confirm what Siddhartha Gotama Buddha was teaching 2500 years ago in northeastern India.

 Every particle of matter in the entire universe, seen and unseen, is accounted for in Buddhist cosmology.
 The Buddha left no stone unturned up to the point of certain questions that he refused to answer.
 Any astronomer who has not studied the Buddha’s teachings on the physical universe has not done his homework, and he cannot claim to have adequate knowledge about the history of the science of astronomy.
 In Carl Sagan’s popular ‘Cosmos’ television program in 1980 he had an episode describing how science and religion were so far apart on their views.
 Then, he adds a little footnote saying to the viewing audience that eastern religions are closer to science’s view of astronomy.
 Then he just left the audience hanging by not admitting what the Buddha and the Hindus taught!
 But much of their viewing audience was the American Bible belt so I can understand that the advertisers did not want to lose money over the subject.